ServerlessOpsIO/serverlessops-workshops/04-security/01-application/README.md

 AWS provides two services that are suitable secrets such as passwords and API keys.
 They are Systems Manager (SSM) Parameter Store and Secrets Manager.

 AWS SSM Parameter Store is a general purpose key value store and we've used it in previous training modules, mostly for service discovery.
 It can be used for secrets management too.
-We can encrypt the value using a KMS key and contole access to the parameter either through controlling access to parameter or access to the KMS key.
+We can encrypt the value using a KMS key and control access to the parameter either through controlling access to parameter or access to the KMS key.
 Best of all, it's free.

 Secrets Manager is newer and specifically designed for managing and storing secrets.
 Encrypting the secret value with a KMS key is not optional.
 Operations on the secret such as create, fetch, rotate, and delete, are logged via CloudTrail.
 Also, a secret can also be setup so that it is rotated on a schedule.
 These are useful features for people with requirements to track access and rotate secrets regularly.
 Secrets Manager charges a small fee per secret stored and then additional charges based on the number of API calls to the service.